Leaving site w/ multiple users

 Looking at Boones gif, which is a great implementation of the discussed, it definitely is getting to a point of button / option fatigue on the right.
 I agree that we should be able to remove the "Visit Site" button since the site titles are linked and underlined, indicating it's a link.
 Users should not have a hard time adjusting to this change.

-#15 Updated by Boone Gorges 11 months ago
+#15 Updated by Boone Gorges almost 3 years ago

 I made it red in keeping with other "destructive" actions, like deleting posts.
 But I agree that it draws a lot of attention to it.
 I'm also not a huge fan of putting the link next to "Visit Site" and "Follow", which are "positive" actions that can be performed by anyone, while "leave" is more of an administrative action.